 FICO has two main types of credit scores.

-- Base FICO Scores — These predict the likelihood a consumer won’t make a payment as agreed on any type of account in the future, whether it’s a mortgage, credit card or student loan.
+- Base FICO consumer scores — These scores predict the likelihood a consumer won’t make a payment as agreed on any type of account in the future, whether it’s a mortgage, credit card or student loan.

-- Industry-specific FICO Score versions — These tailor credit scores for particular types of lenders, such as auto lenders or credit card issuers.
+- Industry-specific FICO scores — These credit scores are tailored for particular types of lenders, such as auto lenders or credit card issuers.

 There are common traits among different credit scores.
 For example, FICO and VantageScore use similar criteria for determining a score.
-Here are some of the important components in formulating your scores — though take note that these factors are not weighted equally.
+Here are some of the important components in formulating your scores — though take note that these factors aren’t weighted equally.

 - Payment history: This shows whether you pay your debts on time.
 Creditors prefer folks who pay on time, every time.